App Store Commissions: An ASC 606 Accounting Guide

 Accurately accounting for subscription revenue through Google requires a comprehensive approach to data extraction and journal entries and is highly manual.
 By following this guide, finance teams can ensure compliance with ASC 606/GAAP and achieve as detailed a margin analysis as possible.

-Hubifi can significantly simplify this process by automating the data gathering, data cleaning, reconciliation, and eliminating the need for manual file creation entirely—automatically generating your journal entries and enrichment needed to analyze the data.
+Hubifi can significantly simplify this process by automating the data gathering, data cleaning, reconciliation, and eliminating the need for all the manual file creation entirely - automatically generating your journal entries and enrichment needed to analyze the data.
 Contact us to learn more about automating this process, or schedule a demo with your Google data to get started today.

 Accounting Automation | Product | Technical Accounting | Accounting Systems Nerd